Mobile System Design

 Luckily, the system design interviews can be the most fun of all of them.
 A good interview can feel like a collaborative whiteboard session, or even a bit like pair programming.

-I am the author of this book, but you may also know me from the highly-rated Swift in Depth book.
+I am the author of these books, but you may also know me from the highly-rated Swift in Depth book.

 Even if you're a senior or staff-level engineer, I am confident you'll get a lot out of it.